-The psalmist David, who was oppressed by the wicked around him, said, "My heart was hot within me, while I was musing the fire burned: then spake I with my tongue" (Psalm 39:3).
+The psalmist David, who was oppressed by the wicked around him, said, "My heart was hot within me, while I was musing the fire burned: then spoke I with my tongue" (Psalm 39:3).
 The message that God gives to us should also be like burning fire.
 The pressure will begin to build up inside us, until we feel we can contain it no longer.
 It is then that we are ready to preach.

 Every so often, a minister must ask himself the question, "Does the old story still give me a thrill?"
-If he has to hesitate before answering, he really needs to do something about it.
-Since we are human, anything that we do over a period of time has the potential of losing its excitement, its thrill.
+If he must hesitate before answering, he really needs to do some-thing about it.
+Since we are human, anything that we do over a period has the potential of losing its excitement.
 We live in a society that is easily bored, and after repeating an activity often, we tend to lose interest.